aiven/devportal/docs/products/opensearch/howto/opensearch-search-and-python.rst

   python index.py send-data

-Once the data is sent, we can :ref:`retrieve the data mapping <get-mapping-with-python>` to explore the structure of the data, with their respective fields and types.
+Once the data is loaded, we can :ref:`retrieve the data mapping <get-mapping-with-python>` to explore the structure of the data, with their respective fields and types.

 From the `demo <https://github.com/aiven/demo-opensearch-python/blob/main/index.py#L50>`_, you can check the data mapping running::